19 Weeks Pregnant: Ultrasound, Symptoms, & Belly Size

 As your baby’s body changes rapidly inside your belly, you too will feel certain changes in your baby during the 19th week of your pregnancy.
 For one, you may feel more energetic or active, unless of course, you are still facing morning sickness or nausea.
 On days, you will feel a little tired than usual as your body will be working twice as hard to accommodate your rapidly growing baby.

-Your breasts size will increase too.
+Your breast size will increase, too.
 Also, you must have gained considerable weight, and it is most certainly advised to gain proper weight, neither more nor less as this will prove to be detrimental.

 Symptoms of Pregnancy at Week 19